-If you are experiencing arthritic symptoms in your thumb, you are in good company.
+If you are experiencing symptoms of thumb arthritis, you are in good company.
 Joint pain in the thumb is a very common problem and is considered to be second in prevalence only to arthritis in the knee.
 But, what is arthritis, really?
 Arthritis is a condition that affects the joints – the places where 2 bones meet.
 Rheumatoid arthritis is a systemic, autoimmune condition that generally affects all the joints in the body.
 Osteoarthritis, on which this article focuses, typically affects individual joints and is much more common.
-Arthritic symptoms can include joint pain, stiffness, locking and immobility, as well as swelling, tenderness, weakness and joint redness.
+Symptoms of arthritis can include joint pain, stiffness, locking and immobility, as well as swelling, tenderness, weakness and joint redness.

 Basketball is one of my favorite topics and even more so when the Golden State Warriors are crushing it in the play-offs.
 This post, however, is not about the glory of victory, but about the pain of defeat for the Warrior’s head coach, Steve Kerr.

 In June 2015, Kerr underwent surgery to remedy lower back pain.
 Just 3 months later he had a second surgery to deal with complications from the first.
 Now, a year and a half later, Kerr’s situation is worse than ever.
 Along with constant lower back pain, he continues to suffer from severe headaches, nausea and other debilitating symptoms resulting from a medical error, which occurred during that initial surgery. read more…